That Time A Grampie In Sinclair Saved Baby Birds & Taught Grandkids Sweet Life Lessons…

 "It was too big and too heavy to put back completely how it was, but he chopped, and puzzled, and figured, and pieced together the hollowed-out bit, where the nest had been, as best as he could."

 Grampie "put the broken pieces back on top, added branches to the sides for support, wrapped it many times over with the Yankee’s secret weapon....duct tape, and hoped for the best."

 "Settling on the best fit he could manage, my dad carefully placed the chicks back in the nest."

 Grampie Peterson was not only saving the lives of these little birds, by going above and beyond-armed with his trusty duct tape; he was teaching them several life lessons.

 Lesson One: Life is precious and always worth the extra effort.

-Lesson Three: Many hands make light work, and good works make one's heart feel happy.
+Lesson Three: Many hands make light work, and good works make the heart feel happy.

 When asked what the kids thought of what their Grampie had done, Pawson said " they all said [they were] 'happy' because they knew it meant the baby birds would live."

 Pawson went back later, to check to see if all their efforts had been successful.

 "Yesterday I trekked north and saw the handiwork with my own eyes....and it made me smile.
 I watched mommy and poppy chickadee fly in and out of this makeshift nest many times and I knew all was well."